 Click here to get a full description of the differences between the two plans.

-If you are a current FRS-covered employee and using your 1st or 2nd election opportunity to change plans, your Election Enrollment Form or online election (if applicable) must be submitted and received by the Plan Choice Administrator, Aon Hewitt, while still earning service credit and prior to your termination from employment.
-If you terminate prior to your online election being made or receipt of the form by Aon Hewitt, your plan change will be rejected.
-For example, if you make an online election on May 15 or submit your Election Enrollment Form and it is received by Aon Hewitt on May 15, you may terminate on May 16 or after.
-However, if you terminated on May 12 and you made your online election on May 15 or your form was received by Aon Hewitt on May 15, your election will be rejected.
+If you are a current FRS-covered employee and using your 1st or 2nd election opportunity to change plans, your Election Enrollment Form or online election must be submitted and received by the Plan Choice Administrator, Alight Solutions, while still earning service credit and prior to your termination from employment.
+If you terminate prior to 4:00 p.m.
+Eastern Time, your plan change will be rejected.
+For example, if you make an online election on May 15 or submit your election enrollment form and it is received by the Plan Choice Administrator on May 15, you may terminate on May 16 or after.
+However, if you terminated on May 12 and you made your online election on May 15 or your form was received by Plan Choice Administrator on May 15, your election will be rejected.

 If you stay in the Pension Plan, you are subject to an 8-year* vesting requirement.
 If you move to the Investment Plan, your Pension Plan benefit (whether you transfer it as in the 100% Transfer Option or freeze it as in the Hybrid Option) will be vested after 8 years.* You will be vested after 1 year of total service for all future employer contributions in your Investment Plan account.
 You are always fully vested in your own contributions, as long as you remain enrolled in the plan you initially elect.
 How your employee contributions are distributed or refunded to you depends on a number of factors, especially if you use your 2nd Election to switch plans.